 You cannot apply cloud firewalls to load balancers.

 Load balancers have a maximum number of simultaneous connections they can maintain.
 See Plans and Pricing for the connection limits of each load balancer size.
+When a load balancer reaches its maximum number of connections, it does not accept new connections.
+Because DigitalOcean Load Balancers operate on the transport layer of the OSI model, they do not return an HTTP code when a connection is refused due to maximum capacity.

 Load balancers have a maximum number of new SSL connections they can establish per second depending on their size.
 See Plans and Pricing for the connection limits of each load balancer size.